Derrick Jensen (activist)

-Derrick Jensen is an American ecophilosopher in the anarcho-primitivist tradition.
+Derrick Jensen is an American environmental activist, author and ecophilosopher in the anarcho-primitivist tradition.
+He believes that human civilization is and has always been unsustainable for the planet.

-Early and personal life
+Early life

 Derrick Jensen was born in 1960 in Nebraska and was raised in Colorado.
 He attended the Colorado School of Mines with a scholarship and graduated with a bachelor's degree in mineral engineering and physics.
 Even before graduating, he intended to become a writer.
 Jensen worked briefly in engineering and as a small commercial beekeeper.
 He became ill from Crohn's disease and had a slow recovery.
 His experience with the disease contributed to his approach towards Western culture.
 In 1991, Jensen received a Master of Fine Arts degree in creative writing from Eastern Washington University.